sebastienlevert/sp-dev-fx-webparts/samples/react-graph-calendar/README.md

 ## Prerequisites

-It is required that the users have view access on the underlying calendar.
+* It is required that the users have view access on the underlying calendar.
+* MGT SPFx should be installed in the environment ([Instructions](https://docs.microsoft.com/en-us/graph/toolkit/get-started/mgt-spfx#installation))

 ## Solution